emqx/mqttbs/README.md

-# MQTT Benchmark Suite Specification
+# Open MQTT Benchmark Suite Specification
 ## Introduction

 MQTT is a communication protocol based on Publish/Subscribe model.
 It has the following features: